 I let the leaves soak in the iron water for about 20-30 minutes (stronger solution will give darker/duller colours) blot them and then place on the fabric with the vein side down.
 You may experiment to placing them the other way as well but I have found that they print much better from the bottom.

 The world of eco printing is like art, there are so many ways to variate for different results.
 Do be safe and wear gloves to protect from absorbing the metals and chemicals.
 Once the leaves are placed the fabric is rolled on to thick poles with a barrier layer of plastic (which I reuse many many times) and tied tightly.
 See some basics in my post here and here.
-It is processed with heat and I like to steam mine for about 1.5 -2 hours or use my ‘alternative’ method which will posted very soon.
+It is processed with heat and I like to steam mine for about 1.5 -2 hours or use my ‘alternative’ method which uses much less power.

 Bundles of Joy: